mgord9518/aisap/README.md

 <p align="center"><img src="resources/aisap.svg" width=256 height="256"/></p>

-AppImage SAndboxing Project (pronounced /eɪsæp/): a Go library to help sandbox AppImages through bwrap.
+AppImage SAndboxing Project (pronounced /eɪsæp/): a tool to help sandbox AppImages through bwrap.

-**VERY EARLY DEVELOPMENT!** Many parts of this are subject to change and should be expected to until it reaches a more stable form.
+**EARLY DEVELOPMENT!** Many parts of this are subject to change and should be expected to until it reaches a more stable form.

 ## What is it?